tonycluo/Final-Project-Checkpoint-2/FinalProjectLibrary_1/src/main/java/oop/project/library/command/README.md

 ---

-## PoC Design Review (Revisited)

-### Individual Review
+## Individual Review (Command System)

-**Good decisions:**
+### Good Design Decisions

-- The original separation between `Argument<T>` and `Command` made it easier to extend functionality without rewriting the system.
+- The separation between `Argument<T>` and `Command` allowed the system to be extended (e.g., flags, defaults, subcommands) without rewriting core parsing logic.
+This modular design improves maintainability and extensibility.
-- Using `CommandResult` simplified access to parsed values and reduced casting errors.

-**Less-good decisions:**
+- The use of `CommandResult` for typed value extraction avoids unsafe casting and enforces correct usage of parsed values, improving reliability and developer experience.

+### Less-Good Design Decisions

-- Initial design assumed all arguments were required, making it harder to later introduce optional/default arguments.
+- The original design assumed all arguments were required, which made introducing optional/default arguments more complex and required modifying existing parsing logic rather than extending it cleanly.
-- Alias and flag behavior were not considered early, requiring additional logic to be added to `CommandArgument`.
+- The decision to build commands incrementally using `addPositionalArgument` and `addNamedArgument` increases the risk of invalid intermediate states (e.g., duplicate names), suggesting that a more constrained or immutable construction approach could improve safety.

 ---

+## Individual Review (Argument System)

+### Good Design Decision

+- The Argument system uses a polymorphic abstraction (`Argument<T>`) instead of hardcoding specific types, allowing flexible support for different data types (e.g., integers, booleans, enums) without modifying existing logic.

+### Less-Good Design Decision

+- Validation logic is tightly coupled with parsing logic within the same abstraction, which reduces flexibility.
+Separating validation into a distinct layer could improve reuse and composability (e.g., applying the same validation across different argument types).

+---

-### Team Review
+## Team Review

-- The extension to support flags and aliases required changes to both `Command` and `CommandArgument`, indicating tighter coupling than initially expected.
-- Handling implicit values (flags with no value) introduced ambiguity that required careful design decisions.
-- Subcommand support (`dispatch`) required modifying parsing flow to treat the first positional argument differently.
-- There is still some duplication between scenario logic and command parsing, which could be improved with deeper integration.
+### Design Disagreement

+- There is disagreement on whether default values and flag behavior should be handled within the Argument system or the Command system.
+    - One approach keeps the Argument system simple and places defaults in Command.
+    - Another approach integrates defaults into Argument for consistency across use cases.
+- Each approach has tradeoffs in simplicity versus consistency.

+### Design Concern

+- Subcommand support (e.g., `dispatch static 1`) introduces additional complexity into the Command system by requiring special handling of positional arguments.
+- It is unclear whether subcommands should be part of the core Command abstraction or handled by a separate dispatcher layer, and there is no clear best solution at this stage.

 ---